NLO and off-shell effects in top quark mass determinations: The different stages of the theoretical description

-For our studies relying on $\lodec$ results, we remove all contributions in the second line of Eq.~(\ref{eqn:NWA2}) and use $\Gamma_t^\mathrm{LO}$ instead of $\Gamma_t^\mathrm{NLO}$.
+For our studies relying on $\lodec$ results, we remove all contributions in the second line of Eq.~(\ref{eqn:NWA2}) and use $\Gamma_{t,W}^\mathrm{LO}$ instead of $\Gamma_{t,W}^\mathrm{NLO}$.
 This treatment guarantees that $\int \! \mathrm{d}\mathrm{PS} \; |\mathcal{D}_{t\to b l \nu}|^2 = \mathrm{BR}(t\to bl\nu)$ at LO and NLO, with $\mathrm{BR}(t\to bl\nu)$ denoting the branching ratio for the top quark decay.

-Finally, the $\nlops$ computations used here are based on the NLO plus parton-shower matching scheme as implemented in \tsc{Sherpa}~\cite{Hoeche:2011fd}.
+Finally, the $\nlops$ computations are based on the NLO plus parton-shower matching scheme as implemented in \tsc{Sherpa}~\cite{Hoeche:2011fd}.
 The original scheme was extended in Ref.~\cite{Hoeche:2013mua} to incorporate heavy-quark mass effects.
 Utilising this scheme, we obtain an NLO+PS accurate description of $t\bar t$+jets, or, in other words, the NLO description of the $t\bar t$ production shower.
-The top quark decays are attached afterwards and supplemented by their respective decay showers following the same procedure as proposed in \cite{Hoche:2014kca}.
+The top quark decays are attached afterwards such that LO spin correlations are preserved, and each decay configuration is supplemented by its respective decay shower following the same procedure as described in Ref.~\cite{Hoche:2014kca}.
+For our investigations, we used \tsc{Sherpa}~version~\tsc{2.2.3}.
+In the course of this work, it was found that this version treats radiation emerging from top quark decays in resonant top quark processes in the same manner as radiation arising from continuum production processes.
+This resulted in an omission of the initial-state spectator mass term that suppresses the ordinary eikonal radiation of continuum initial-final dipoles.
+The problem has been identified and solved by the implementation of a dedicated dipole-shower algorithm for the decays, similar to Ref.~\cite{Hamilton:2006ms}.
+The patch implementing these changes has been provided by the \tsc{Sherpa} authors and was used for our results presented below.
+It will be made available on the corresponding software download pages, and included in the \tsc{Sherpa} program from version~\tsc{2.2.5} onwards.